Generic name: Melphalan hydrochloride

 Periodic complete blood counts with differentials should be performed during the course of treatment with Melphalan.
 At least 1 determination should be obtained prior to each dose.
 Patients should be observed closely for consequences of bone marrow suppression, which include severe infections, bleeding, and symptomatic anemia (see WARNINGS).

-The development of severe renal failure has been reported in patients treated with a single dose of IV Melphalan followed by standard oral doses of cyclosporine.
+The development of severe renal failure has been reported in patients treated with a single dose of intravenous Melphalan followed by standard oral doses of cyclosporine.
 Cisplatin may affect Melphalan kinetics by inducing renal dysfunction and subsequently altering Melphalan clearance.
-IV Melphalan may also reduce the threshold for BCNU lung toxicity.
-When nalidixic acid and IV Melphalan are given simultaneously, the incidence of severe hemorrhagic necrotic enterocolitis has been reported to increase in pediatric patients.
+Intravenous Melphalan may also reduce the threshold for BCNU lung toxicity.
+When nalidixic acid and intravenous Melphalan are given simultaneously, the incidence of severe hemorrhagic necrotic enterocolitis has been reported to increase in pediatric patients.

 Carcinogenesis, Mutagenesis, Impairment of Fertility